 In September, the diocese sold the St. Anne’s property for $2.8 million dollars and netted $2,613,000.
 The Executive Council voted to use the proceeds to pay off the bank notes for St. Timothy’s and St. Thomas and enter into notes with them for their mortgage balances.
 The 2016 payments from the two churches will be used to pay for this mission shift work which was approved by Executive Council subsequent to last year’s convention.
 The budget of $179,000 includes funding for the chief of staff, congregational coach, property missioner plus administrative support.
 See the Chief of Staff report for more information.

 The last year to be audited was 2015.
 As part of the audit process, the diocese booked a loss on impairment of investment associated with property of $2.8 million dollars and an allowance for doubtful receivable of $630,000.
 These extraordinary expenses were taken to align the value of the St. Thomas property and loans with the broker opinion of value on the property.
 The 2015 audited financial statement shows $19million of assets, $3 million of liabilities and $16 million in net assets.
-The audited link to our audited 2015 financial statements can be found at http://edsd.org/who-we-are/about-the-diocese/diocesan-governance/
+The audited link to our audited 2015 financial statements can be found at http://edsd.org/who-we-are/about-the-diocese/diocesan-governance/.

 Respectfully submitted,